sawft99/Obsidian-SecPlus/Sec+/Chapter 11 - Network Design/Switches.md

 ### About
 ---
-- Occurs when an attacker masks their own MAC address to pretend they have the MAC address of another device ^0b472f
+- Occurs when an attacker masks their own MAC address to <u>pretend they have the MAC address of another</u> device ^0b472f
 - Example
 	- WIFI may use MAC filtering to prevent unknown device from connecting
-	- Switch your MAC address to an allowed address and you could bypass an ACL like this
+	- Switch your MAC address to an allowed address and you could bypass an [[Routers#Access Control List (ACL)|Access Control List (ACL)]] like this
 - Often combined with Address Resolution Protocol (ARP) Spoofing
 	- Relies on MAC addresses as a way to associate IP's to MAC and vice versa
-- Appear as the destination the traffic is attempting to go to
+- Appear as the destination the traffic is attempting to go to in order to trick other network devices

 ### Prevention
 ---